 That makes sense, of course.
 When technology moves beyond early adopters and becomes the de-facto platform for applications, it requires building a foundation of technology skills across the organization.
 This is not new with cloud computing.
 We’ve seen the same trend with VMware and Microsoft before it.

 And, just as we witnessed with VMware and Microsoft, we’ll see an increasing demand for certifications - by both individuals and organizations.

 For individuals, the motive for obtaining cloud certifications is clear: demonstrating competence and gaining a competitive edge in the job market.
 Having a certification demonstrates core knowledge and indicates the individual holds a demonstrable level of skills.

 Have you always dreamt of designing and deploying dynamically scalable and reliable applications on cloud platforms?
 Learn everything with this Cloud Computing Certification program, and scale up your career today!

 For organizations, cloud certifications are just as important, but for different reasons:

-Now that cloud computing has hit the mainstream, one can expect to see certifications become a mainstream topic.
+Now that cloud computing has hit the mainstream; one can expect to see certifications become a mainstream topic.
 And, as Rightscale’s survey indicates, skills are now the number one barrier to cloud adoption.
 Therefore, one can expect to see a huge rush over the next couple of years for cloud computing training and certifications.
-For individuals, obtaining a certification is a good way to improve personal marketability.
+For individuals, obtaining a certification is an excellent way to improve personal marketability.
 For organizations, certifications will be a key action item now that cloud computing is a core competence.